vuejs/v2.vuejs.org/source/guide/faq.md

   2. Vue.js is much simpler than Angular, both in terms of API and design.
 You can learn almost everything about it really fast and get productive.

-  3. Vue.js has better performance because it doesn't use dirty checking.
+  3. Vue.js has better performance and is much, much easier to optimize, because it doesn't use dirty checking.
 Angular gets slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
-Vue.js doesn't suffer from this because it uses a transparent dependency-tracking observing system - all changes trigger independently unless they have explicit dependency relationships.
+Also, the digest cycle may have to run multiple times to "stabilize" if some watcher triggers antoerh update.
+Angular users often have to resort to esoteric techniques to get around the digest cycle, and in some situations there's simply no way to optimize a scope with a large amount of watchers.
+Vue.js doesn't suffer from this at all because it uses a transparent dependency-tracking observing system with async queueing - all changes trigger independently unless they have explicit dependency relationships.
+The only optimization hint you'll ever need is the `track-by` param on `v-repeat` lists.

   4. Vue.js has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while Components stand for a self-contained unit that has its own view and data logic.
 In Angular there's a lot of confusion between the two.